JHWu92/Cycling_safety/video_gpx/README.md

-# Organize Video and GPX:
+# ORGANIZE VIDEO AND GPX:
 ## File system of the camera:
 - root/
   - DCIM/
     - 100_VIRB/
       - VIRB????.MP4  # starts from VIRB0001.MP4
     - 101_VIRB/  # keep increasing, no repetition even if previous folder is deleted
       - VIRB????.MP4  # starts from VIRB0001.MP4 too
     - ???_VIRB/  # not sure whether there is repetition if SD card is changed
   - Garmin/GPX/Track_yyyy-mm-dd HHMMSS.gpx  # [track_name].gpx

 ## File system in server:
 - root/directory/in/server  # $r
   - raw_video/10?_VIRB  # copy the whole DCIM/* in camera
   - DCIM/10?_VIRB  # 480p videos after face blurring by Youtube and manual plate blurring
   - GPX/  # all gpx data, no sub directory
     - Track_yyyy-mm-dd HHMMSS.gpx  # [track_name].gpx

 ## Video preprocessing:
 1. Backup raw video(720/1080p without any preprocessing) in $r/raw_video